Bananabloon/NextListen/README.md

 ## Notes

-- All previously committed API keys have been revoked and replaced.
+- All previously committed API keys, and localhost certifications have been revoked and replaced.
 - Qdrant was planned to be used as RAG with sentence transformers based on the Discogs DB, but there wasn't enough time to implement it — feel free to try adding it.
 - The recommendation algorithm improves as you like more tracks.
 - Due to the lack of RAG, only tracks from the latest AI model snapshot are available.